*2022 Update - Check out the range of SMOKO Starter Kit deals!

 The smell of stale smoke is just one of the mundane annoyances that smokers have to live with.
 It gets everywhere, your clothes, your hair and even your skin.
 It can be especially bad if you smoke indoors or in your car, as the smell gets embedded into the fabric and can permanently ruin it.

-From a health perspective as well stale smoke is terrible, as it is an indication of 3rd hand smoke.
-We talk more about 3rd hand smoke here, but essentially it has the same potential to harm like 2nd hand smoke but sticks around longer in fabrics.
+From a health perspective as well stale smoke is terrible, as it is an indication of 3rd hand smoke - essentially it has the same potential to harm like 2nd hand smoke but sticks around longer in fabrics.

 If the idea of 3rd hand smoke worries you, or you just don't want to keep cleaning everything you own to get rid of the smell of smoke then the best suggestion we have is to make the move to e-cigarettes.
 The vapour e-cigarettes produce doesn't harm anyone (according to the NHS) and vapour doesn't smell either.
 That means no more worries about 2nd or 3rd hand smoke and you won't have to clean up anymore!